 The best learning is active and engaged.
 It can be found in ordinary places.
 Take our open gym nights or our Middle School dance troupe practices, for example.
 These activities energize students and help them to see the holistic connections between mind, body, and spirit.
-Activities outside the classroom are not merely add-ons to the core curriculum.
+Activities outside the classroom are more than just add-ons to the core curriculum.
 They are a continuous enrichment, a way to sustain and deepen learning.

-At ISW we believe that co-curricular activities are an important part of education that extends beyond the classroom.
-Co-curricular activities provides motivation for learning, character building, physical growth ad creativity while developing confidence and educating the whole child.
+At ISW, co-curricular activities are an essential part of education that extends beyond the classroom.
+Co-curricular activities motivate learning, character building, physical growth, ad creativity while developing confidence and educating the whole child.
 Students are encouraged to participate and explore all opportunities that interest them.
-Students who are involved in Co-curricular opportunities become more invested in the school experience, therefore increasing the opportunity for higher academic performance and social well-being.
+Students involved in Co-curricular opportunities become more invested in the school experience, increasing the chance for higher academic performance and social well-being.